utccnu/vibe/README.server.md

 ### Installation

-> TBD
+1. Clone the repository
+2. Navigate to the `vibe-server` directory
+3. Run `cargo build --release`

 ## Configuration

 -   Server host and port can be configured in `config.toml`
--   Transcription models should be placed in the `models` directory
+-   Transcription models should be placed in the directory specified by `model_directory` in `config.toml`
+-   Model mappings and default model can be configured in the `[models]` section of `config.toml`
+-   The server will check at startup if the model directory and the default model file exist.
+It will not start if either is missing.

+### Model Configuration

+The `config.toml` file allows you to specify multiple models:

 ## Usage